JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 ## Synapse Segmentation Post-processing

 Workflows A-C may not be suitable for all data and analysis needs.
-Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes when, for example, analying connecitivty between multiple neuron pairs in a volume ([see below](#use-case-for-running-synapse-segmentation-and-synapse-segmentation-post-processing-independently)).
+Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes.
+[See below for a usage example to quantify connectivity reciprocally between two neurons](#use-case-for-running-synapse-segmentation-and-synapse-segmentation-post-processing-independently).

-This will only run the Synapse Segmentation Post-processing steps (image closing, watershed segmentation, size filering) and colocalization analysis with a neuron mask.
+Running the --collocate_synapses pipeline will run the Synapse Segmentation Post-processing steps (image closing, watershed segmentation, size filering) and colocalization analysis with a neuron mask.

 Usage: